gagneurlab/drop/docs/source/prepare.rst

 You can find different sets of publicly available external counts to add to your analysis on our `github page <https://github.com/gagneurlab/drop/#datasets>`_

-If you want to contribute with your own count matrices, please contact us: yepez at in.tum.de (yepez@in.tum.de)
+If you want to contribute with your own count matrices, please contact us: yepez at in.tum.de.

 External count examples
 +++++++++++++++++++++++